TeamGloomy/TeamGloomy.github.io/pages/mydoc/lpc_esp.md

 `esptool.py --port COM4 write_flash 0x00000 DuetWifiServer-lpc.bin`

 You can also follow [PCR's instructions](https://rosspeter.org/flashing-the-webserver-on-my-rff-skr-adapterboard) if you don't get on with esptool.

+If flashing a board with 16MB flash size, such as the Wemos Mini Pro, the following code should be used.
+`esptool.py --port COM4 write_flash --flash_size 4MB 0x00000 DuetWiFiServer-lpc.bin`

 On a side note, I have a very handy little tool installed on my main laptop thats monitoring for any serial devices as they are plugged in and you get a popup with the Com port number.
 If you’re interested, it can be found [here](https://helmpcb.com/software/serial-port-monitor).